-by Nicole Berardoni M.D, Tory McJunkin M.D, and Paul Lynch M.D
+by Nicole Berardoni M.D., Tory McJunkin M.D., and Paul Lynch M.D.

 AnatomyThe greater occipital nerve arises from the second cervical nerve root and travels deep to the cervical paraspinous musculature and becomes superficial just below the superior nuchal line and lateral to the occipital protuberance of the skull, just lateral to the occipital artery.
 The lesser occipital nerve is a terminal branch of the superficial cervical plexus and arises from the second and third cervical nerve roots.
-It then travels through the cervical paraspinous musculature and become superficial over the inferior nuchal line of the skull.
+It then travels through the cervical paraspinous musculature and becomes superficial over the inferior nuchal line of the skull.
 The lateral section of the posterior scalp is supplied by the lesser occipital and great auricular nerves.
-These nerves are commonly involved in patients suffering from Cervicogenic headaches and Occipital Neuralgia.
+These nerves are commonly involved in patients suffering from cervicogenic headaches and occipital neuralgia.

 Typically if you respond well to the injection and have pain relief then it is recommended that you return and receive repeat injections.
 Usually, a series of block injections is needed to treat the problem adequately, however the response to the block varies from patient to patient.
-Also, if you respond well to the Occipital Nerve block then you will most likely benefit even more with the addition of Occipital Nerve Stimulation.
-A 2006 study reported that if a patient receives repeated nerve stimulator guided Occipital Nerve blockade for the treatment of Cervicogenic headache, the patients experienced significant reduction of symptoms with no recurrence for at least six months in addition to alleviation of associated symptoms.
+Also, if you respond well to the occipital nerve block then you will most likely benefit even more with the addition of occipital nerve stimulation.
+A 2006 study reported that if a patient receives repeated nerve stimulator guided occipital nerve blockade for the treatment of cervicogenic headache, the patients experienced significant reduction of symptoms with no recurrence for at least six months in addition to alleviation of associated symptoms.
 Eighty-seven (87%) of the patients who experienced relief required more than one injection to achieve a six-month period of pain relief (Naja 2006).